UPSC CDS II Notification 2026: Vacancies, Eligibility, and Application Process [Last Date Extended]

 | Female Candidates (All Categories)/SC/ST Male Candidates/PwBD Candidates | NIL (Exempted) |

 Note: Payment can be made only through net banking, Visa/Master/RuPay Credit/Debit Card or UPI.
-Pay by Cash challan at SBI is no longer available for CDS.
-The fee is strictly non-refundable even if the candidate fails to appear or is disqualified later.
+The fee is non-refundable.
 Keep the transaction receipt.

 Recruitment Scheme & Comprehensive Test Syllabus